 Robin Gale-Baker, from Sustainable Macleod, discusses growing various fruit trees.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, persimmon trees, other fruit trees and herbs.
+She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, garlic, other vegetables, apricot trees, medlar trees, persimmon trees, other fruit trees and herbs.
 Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.

 Have you considered growing a hedge of blueberries?
 These delicious, small berries are so much better tasting straight from the bush, particularly as the store-bought berries are often slightly beyond their best.
 Hedges produce more berries than a number of plants scattered through the garden and a hedge will crop for up to 50 years.

 There are three main types of blueberries: highbush, lowbush (not suitable for growing in Australia) and rabbiteye.
 Of these, highbush has a further two types – ‘northern’ (which is deciduous) and ‘southern’ (evergreen).
 Strangely [Editor’s note: only for those living in the Southern hemisphere!], ‘northern’ requires a greater chill factor and is the type commonly grown in the southern states.

 To grow a hedge, select several northern highbush plants which will grow to a height of 1.5-2 metres.
 I recommend a mix of Brigitta (an Australian bred variety) and Northland (a North America bred variety).
 Or, for a lower hedge of about 1 metre height, choose rabbiteye (so called because the berries have a pinkish tint which supposedly makes them resemble the eye of a rabbit).